guillego/gdrive-archive/README.md

   - gdrive tells you the parent of a file, but we have multiple levels of nesting so a relational db might not be the best way to encode this.
 If you simply store all the data to a sqlite, what sort of query would you need to run to establish all the levels of nesting?
 Perhaps I can do some research on this, I'm sure there's known ways to encode it without going too over board.

 - After that process, some sort of db persists the actions to be performed and then a job can be run to perform them.

+- It took me a bit to realise how simple the implementation is for going from a flat node list to a tree.
+I guess TDD would've been the best approach for such a function, perhaps I could continue adding tests and using TDD in my next steps.

+- Next step I think will be the LiveView, which means I need to add Phoenix to this already existing project...
+Perhaps I should build it as an umbrella?
+Otherwise I can go the TUI way, but I want to improve my LV skills so LiveView it is.